Olive Kitteridge: "Basket of Trips"

 Olive helps set up the wake of Ed Bonney, something Henry would have done were he well.
 During the wake, Kerry Monroe, the cousin of Ed's widow Marlene, becomes intoxicated and makes a scene.
 Olive later finds Marlene with Kerry, who has passed out.
 Marlene confesses to Olive that, since Ed died, Kerry has confessed to having previously had an affair with him.
 She asks Olive to dispose of a basket filled with pamphlets for vacation packages which Marlene now feels unable to look at.

 "Ship in a Bottle"

 Winnie's sister Julie is left at the altar by her fiancé Bruce, who tells her he wants to continue dating, but does not want to get married.
+While Winnie and Julie are talking privately, Julie repeats advice from Olive Kitteridge as encouraging, although they both think she is scary.
 Julie's mother Anita threatens to kill Bruce and disown Julie if she continues her relationship with him after he left her at the altar.
 Nevertheless, Julie leaves on a bus to go to Bruce in Boston.
 Anita finds a note Julie wrote to Winnie asking her to stop her parents finding out and Winnie realizes that something between her and her mother is now broken.